boschmateo/MapReduce/readme.md

 This projects uses the library PyActor which you can install using:

     pip install pyactor
-Otherwise you just can clone this repoitory and install everything using:
+Otherwise you just can clone this repository and install everything using:

     python setup.py install